elisehammarstrom/tech-bootcamp-ws/README.md

 To easily follow this Workshop and README file, the README is structured according to a few conventions.

 - Code and file names are written like `CodeExample`.
-- Larger code parts are written as below, with the name of the vialbe file is included at the top after two `//`
+- Larger code parts are written as below, with the name of the viable file is included at the top after two `//`

 ```
 // File Name